Torrent CF: History

-Founded in 1922, Torrent CF first reached Tercera División in 1965.
+Torrent CF first reached Tercera División in 1943, being relegated that same season, entering a four-year inactivity period.
+Upon returning to regional football, Torrent stayed there until 1963, when it returned to Tercera División.
 After five seasons the club suffered relegation, and remained in the regional leagues until 1982.

 In 1990, it first reached Segunda División B, but returned to the fourth division after two campaigns.
 In 1993, after suffering another relegation, the club folded.

 A new club, named Torrent UE, was founded immediately after Torrent CF's dissolution and played for four full seasons before dissolving.
 In the 90s, Torrent EF was founded and became Torrent CF's historical heir.
 In 2006, the club regained the old name Torrent CF.